 Dr. LaShawnDa Pittman is an Assistant Professor in the American Ethnic Studies Department at the University of Washington.
 She received her PhD in Sociology at Northwestern University.
 Before coming to the UW, she was a Visiting Scholar at the Institute for Poverty Research at the University of Wisconsin, Madison and a National Science Foundation Postdoctoral Fellow in the Department of Sociology at Georgia State University.
 In 2011, she completed a Postdoctoral Fellowship in the Research and Training Program on Poverty and Public Policy at the National Poverty Center at the University of Michigan, Ann Arbor.

 Dr. Pittman is currently focused on three distinct, but interrelated aspects of grandparent caregiving.
-She was recently awarded a Simpson Center Society of Scholars Fellowship, Royalty Research Fund, and a Woodrow Wilson Career Enhancement Fellowship for junior faculty to complete her book manuscript, "Black Grandmothers from Slavery to the Present."
+She was recently awarded a Simpson Center Society of Scholars Fellowship, Royalty Research Fund, and a Woodrow Wilson Career Enhancement Fellowship to complete her book, Grandmothering While Black(UC, 2023)